arparnuch/staticPages/README.md

 $ rails db:migrate VERSION=0
 # we can change VERSION=?? , where the version numbers come from listing the migrations sequentially.

 PATCH and DELETE, are designed for updating and destroying things on the remote server

+# Sometimes, Spring does not close itself
+# We can kill it by
+- ps aux | grep spring , kill -15 pid
+- spring stop
+Sometimes this doesn’t work, though, and you can kill all the processes with name spring using the pkill command as follows:
+- pkill -15 -f spring